 Another very exciting part of staying at the Alton Towers Hotel is the character meet and greets!
 Available to all hotel guests regardless off whether you are visiting the park.
 During our stay we managed to meet Mike the Knight, Postman Pat and Tree Fu Tom.
 Much to L’s delight!

 The hotel provides evening entertainment in the lounge and bar area as well.
 On the night we staying there was disco for the children on the explorer ship!
 Prices at the bar are fairly reasonable for a hotel.
-We had such a great time watching L dance around whilst we chilled out for a Gin and Tonic!
+We had such a great time watching L dance around whilst we chilled out with a Gin and Tonic.

 Secret Garden Restaurant

 Located in the lounge area of the hotel.
 We ate dinner and breakfast at the Secret Garden restaurant.
 The theming is quite enchanting, again in keeping with an explorer theme the Secret Garden is a hidden wonder.